Poikilos/Gedit-External-Tools-SaveSession/README.md

 ```
 * restart gedit
 * enable the **External-tools** plugin in menu button, Preferences, Plugins
-* menu button, Manage External Tools
-* click each "Session" plugin and set the hotkey (by clicking the blank hotkey field):
+* Now you can enjoy this plugin (the shortcut keys are automatically loaded from the comments in the scripts)!

+## Usage
 * Session Save As: Ctrl Alt A (make a new session)
-  * Session Save: Ctrl Alt S (Save using last saved or loaded session name)
+* Session Save: Ctrl Alt S (Save using last saved or loaded session name--has no way to save in RAM, so saves in file--therefore never do Ctrl Alt S when you have opened a second session in another Gedit window)
 * Session Restore: Ctrl Alt R (restore named session by choosing session file from $HOME/.config/Gedit-Sessions

-* Now you can enjoy this plugin!
+## How to change shortcut keys
+* menu button, Manage External Tools
+* click a "Session" plugin and set the hotkey (by clicking the blank hotkey field)

 ## Changes in expertmm Fork
+(2018-02-06)
+* quote paths so these tools work with paths that contain any characters that interrupt space-separated paths unless quoted, such as spaces, parenthesis, or apostraphes
 (2018-01-23)
 * Session is named with GUID in case of desktops (such as Xfce4) where zenity or qarma do not support the `--save` option (which silently fails and instead shows an open dialog) -- see also <https://github.com/luebking/qarma/issues/25>
 * changed data folder from `$HOME/Projects/Gedit-Sessions` to `$HOME/.config/Gedit-Sessions`